-This is my second attempt at Kinabalu – on the my first trip (in June 2011) I think I made the summit as I got a nice certificate – but I can’t remember much.
+This is my second attempt at Mount Kinabalu.
+On my first trip (in June 2011) I think I made the summit as I got a nice certificate – but I can’t remember much.
 It was pouring with rain all the way up from Laban Rata.
 Rivers were flowing over the rock and there was zero visibility.
 I was more concerned with avoiding hypothermia than trying to admire what little views there were…

-So, less than a year later I’m back, determined to get to the summit AND have some nice photos to share.
-I’ve booked my guide, and taken the via ferrata option for the descent.
-This time I’m doing the hike in February, which is the “dry season” (February & March being the best months, while May to October is considered the wet season).
-It’s misty and drizzling as we set-off up the track from Timpohon Gate – although I’m not too concerned as there are few completely dry days in this area!
+So, less than a year later I’m back, determined to get to the Mount Kinabalu summit AND have some nice photos to share.
+I’ve booked my guide, and selected the via ferrata option for the descent.
+This time I’m doing the hike in February, which is the “dry season”.
+It’s misty and drizzling as we set-off up the track from Timpohon Gate – although I’m not too concerned as there are few completely dry days in this area.

 There’s great views from the peak in all directions: to the north is the 1,800m deep and 16km long Low’s Gully, long considered to be inaccessible.
 Named after Hugh Low, it was formed over a million years ago when a massive glacier carved the deep canyon.